oat-sa/lib-lti1p3-proctoring/doc/message/proctoring-workflow.md

 ## 3 - Tool side: StartAssessment message generation

-You can find below required steps to generate a StartAssessment request message to return to the platform, needed only if you're acting as a tool.
+You can find below required steps to generate a StartAssessment message to return to the platform, needed only if you're acting as a tool.

 ### Create the message